artefactual/atom-docs/user-manual/add-edit-content/rights.rst

    :width: 80%
    :alt: An image of the PREMIS access statements in Settings

-The different Rights basis terms along the left act as tabs - click on one to flip the view and display the current access statement text for that basis.
+The different Rights basis terms at the top act as tabs - click on one to flip the view and display the current access statement text for that basis.
 Each basis has a Conditional access statement (when the associated rights restriction is set to "Conditional" and the permissions table setting for